 Leveraging potential, identifying new possibilities, exchanging ideas and fostering innovation is a daily routine in so called network organizations.
 For the interested reader, there are different examples of successful businesses and their transformation available: from SMEs to international players such as Decathlon.
 (I highly recommend you to watch this YouTube Video: Network Organisation in Decathlon).

 How to attract Millennials: Adopt their Mindset

 Of course, project environments and network organizations need careful management.
 You want to keep up transparency and productivity while everything is in constant motion.
 You want to assign tasks quickly, track progress and outcome.
 Fortunately, modern technological solutions enable companies to organize project teams in real time.
 Thorough decisions to plan ahead or quick re-arrangements can be made with the help of intelligent data analytics: Software such as iCombine makes competencies visible for the whole organization and allows to quickly build qualified teams.
 Collaborative task management and communication tools such as Asana or Slack ensure smooth information flows and involvement while projects are executed.

-There might be no standardized blueprint for transformation to network organizations.
+There might be no standardized blueprint for transformation to network organizations or swarm organizations.
 Each company must find its own approach, inspired by its history, business and the dynamics of the market.
 But you can start attracting more talent today by adapting a project-focused mindset, listening to Millenials in your organization and promoting managers from Gen Y. Their understanding of modern information technology and their coaching-driven approach to leadership can build a productive foundation.
 They know how to approach, motivate and empower talent of their age and create an environment of continuous learning.
 Your reputation as an inviting place to work and your retention rate will advance significantly if you empathize the mindset I described in this article and engage yourself in constant exchange with the people you aim to work with.